So, you want to know how to choose running shoes?

-The difference in height between your heel and ball of your foot when you wear the shoes.
+The difference in height between your heel and ball of your foot when you wear the sneakers.
 Advice: Look for a shoe that has a drop that feels right to you when the heel strikes the ground and toe pushes off.

 Running Shoe Outsole

 Advise: Choose a pair of sneakers with aggressive tread if you are running on trails or muddy suface.
 Otherwise, most outsole in normal running shoes is good enough for daily usage.